Vaccines are free and widely available.

 - Search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.

-- In order to protect yourself and prevent the spread, it’s important that you get vaccinated at your earliest opportunity.
+- In order to protect yourself and prevent the spread, it’s important that you get vaccinated and boosted at your earliest opportunity.

 COVID-19 vaccines are safe and they work.